 - Have working smoke alarms on every level of your home, outside bedrooms, at the top of open stairs and at the base of cellar stairs.

 - Maintain smoke alarms.
-Test them once a month and change the batteries twice a year.
+Test them once a month.

 - Smoke alarms must be replaced every 10 years.
 Alarms are labeled with their date of manufacture.
 If there is no label, they are older than 10 years and must be replaced.